-Using traditional dynamo mounted accessories, which is attached to the rear of a bike frame or even replaces the hub on a bike wheel, is just not efficient enough for most cyclists.
+Using traditional dynamo-mounted accessories, which are attached to the rear of a bike frame or even replace the hub on a bike wheel, is just not efficient enough for most cyclists.

 They are sometimes a pain to assemble and are not portable to take with you when you leave your bike.

-Then there’s also kinetic energy phone chargers that claim to generate electric energy from your normal movements throughout the day or by a hand crank.
+Then there are also kinetic energy phone chargers that claim to generate electric energy from your normal movements throughout the day or by a hand crank.

-These seem to fall short from what the manufacturers tell you and are only good until they die.
+These seem to fall short of what the manufacturers tell you and are only good until they die.

 In this article, I’ll share with you 8 solutions that not only are portable but practical and very useful for anyone that’s a cyclist or outdoor enthusiast.

 For the music-loving cyclist who can’t leave home without some beats – This Portable Bluetooth speaker will blow your expectations away.
 The Fugoo speaker is not a charger only, because it does so much more.

 The Core XL patented system has 6 speakers built-in which is protected by a stylish or rugged jacket that keeps the speaker intact.

 If you would like to hear the sound of this device and a few more features on the speaker you can check that out here.

 You can pair an iPhone or Android device and use their Siri and Google voice control options.